silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/exam.md

 ## Necessary materials

 If it is not listed below, it should not be on your table.
-Any consultation materials deemed necessary for the exam will be made available in Moodle.
+Any consultation materials (including the slides) deemed necessary for the exam will be made available in Moodle.

 - **Writing material**.
 - **Blank paper sheets**, just in case we run out of draft paper sheets that we will supply during the exam.
 Sign and return all draft paper sheets to the professor in your exam room before leaving.
 All questions will be answered in Moodle, so you can use the paper sheet simply as a draft. **Anything written on the paper sheets will not be considered for evaluation.**